 When a professional sports league has been around for almost a century, you can expect its history to be filled with all manner of colorful characters and incredible events.
-Whether you’re a casual viewer or die-hard fan, here are nine interesting facts about the NFL that you (probably) didn’t know about.
+Whether you’re a casual viewer or die-hard fan, here are nine interesting facts about American football and the NFL that you (probably) didn’t know about.

 1. A Deaf Quarterback Invented the Huddle

 From 1892 until 1895, Paul D. Hubbard played quarterback for Gallaudet University, a college for the deaf and hard of hearing.
 Since his team frequently used sign language to discuss their next play, Hubbard wanted to find a way to do so without the opposing squad being able to see their signals.
-That’s when he came up with the idea of arranging his teammates in a tight circle, and cheap nba jerseys the practice has continued into the modern age.
+That’s when he came up with the idea of arranging his teammates in a tight circle, and the practice has continued into the modern age.

 2. Not All NFL Teams Have Cheerleaders